ILLIXR/illixr_android/README.md

    cd ${ROOT_DIR}
    git clone https://github.com/ILLIXR/illixr_android.git
    ```
+2. Re-open Android Studio so it can pick up any new environment variables.

-2. Open it in Android Studio
+3. Open it in Android Studio
     1. `File -> Open`
     2. Navigate the repo you just cloned
     3. Click `Open`

-3. Wait for the Gradle Sync to finish.
+4. Wait for the Gradle Sync to finish.

-4. If you need to build for a different architecture or for different SDK versions, edit the necessary lines in `${ROOT_DIR}/illixr_android/app/build.gradle`
+5. If you need to build for a different architecture or for different SDK versions, edit the necessary lines in `${ROOT_DIR}/illixr_android/app/build.gradle`

 ### Install Application Data